Category: Workout of the Day

 Front Squat

-Work up to a strong effort 2 rep front squat.
+Work up to a strong effort four rep front squat.
 Start light and increase the weight for each set.
 The focus here should be keeping your torso upright and tracking your knees over your feet.
-The weight of the bar should be on your shoulders with your elbows pointing outward and your chest up.
+Your elbows should be pointing outward with your chest up.
 Actively push your knees out if you feel them caving in so you can reinforce good mechanics.

 WOD